gdalessi/data-based_multiphase/README.md

 1) Euler-Euler simulations
 2) Euler-Langrange simulations

-The Euler-Euler approach treates two phases as interpenetrating continua, twoPhaseEulerFOAM solver in OpenFOAM-3.x is employed for this simulation.
+With an Euler-Euler approach, the two phases are seen as interpenetrating continua.
+The solver: twoPhaseEulerFOAM in OpenFOAM-3.x is employed for this simulation.
-The Euler-Language approach, instead, solves the continuous phase on eulerian grids and tracks each particle and solve their behavior using Newtons equations of motion.
+The Euler-Language approach, instead, solves the continuous phase on eulerian grids and tracks each particle to solve their behavior using Newtons equations of motion.
-This is accomplished by means of CFDEM software.
+This is accomplished by means of the CFDEM software.

-In the folder "code_openfoam", it is possible to find the files to be included in OpenFOAM.
+In the folder "code_openfoam", it is possible to find the files to be included in OpenFOAM to read the network and get the prediction.
-In the folder "trained_network", it is possible to find the trained ANN, as well as additional files required to normalize the simulation data (i.e., the mean and the standard deviation of the training data).
+In the folder "trained_network", it is possible to find a trained ANN, as well as additional files required to normalize the simulation data (i.e., the mean and the standard deviation of the training data).
 The file "revisedNNmodel_TFM_DragCorrection.pdf" contains detailed information on how the approach works and the required files.